HackCU/pages/_pages/guide/hacker.md

 Please submit your projects on our [Devpost](https://hackcu4.devpost.com/) by **Sunday 2/25/18 at 12:00 PM**.
 Also remember to opt-in for any sponsor prizes that you are eligible for. **Submit early, you can edit your submission!**

 Our judging will take place expo style.
-You'll present your project to the judges and have **TODO: insert amount of time here** * to demo what you learned and built.
+You'll present your project to the judges and have 2 minutes to demo what you learned and built.
 You should still demo your project even if you're not finished.

 -----